aaolgun/CS310MobileApplicationDevelopmentGroupProject/README.md

 # CS310MobileApplicationDevelopmentProject
 This is a group project for CS310 class in Sabancı University.
-Here are the names of the groupmembers
+Here are the names of the group members:

 Alper Arda Olgun (31199)
 Arda Tibet Kaya (26763)